 \subsubsection{Recruitment Criteria}

 To access the study, participants had to be people with an upper-limb disability that causes them difficulty in using a video game controller.
-An exclusion criterion is the presence of multiple disabilities, as they could be a confounding factor during data analysis.
-No previous experience with shared control technologies is required.
+An exclusion criterion was the presence of multiple disabilities, as they could be a confounding factor during data analysis.
+No previous experience with shared control technologies was required.

 All participants had to speak \anon[languages spoken by the researchers]{Italian or English}.

 Minor participants were admitted to the study with the consent of their parents or legal guardians.
 In any case, participants had to be at least $13$ years old.
 No maximum age was specified for participating in the study.